kjhealy/workflow-paper/workflow-apps.md

 from [The R Project Homepage](http://www.r-project.org/).

 R can be used directly within Emacs by way of a package called ESS (for "Emacs Speaks Statistics").
-As shown in Figure 2, it allows you to work with your code in one Emacs frame and a live R session in another right beside it.
+As shown in @fig:ess, it allows you to work with your code in one Emacs frame and a live R session in another right beside it.
 Because everything is inside Emacs, it is easy to do things like send a chunk of your code over to R using a